ataa-elganayni/project_builder/README.md

 - Serial Execution: For the purpose of this exercise, all projects are converted, and built, serially, in the same thread.
 Further, the implementation, as it stands, is not thread-safe.
 However, the way the implementation is structured makes it relatively easy to mitigate these limitations.

 ## Future Improvements
 - A powerful feature of any  build system is its ability to build projects in parallel.
 Another feature is to be able to perform distributed build.
 An obvious improvement for this project is to add thread-safety and allow the build to run in parallel.
-Following, is a straightforrward approach:
+Following, is a straightforward approach:
--  Scan the projects and separate leaf projects, all of which can be built simulateneously.
+  - Scan the projects and separate leaf projects, all of which can be built simultaneously.
   - Scan the rest of the projects and separate trees, or sub-trees, that don't share a common node.
 Each tree or sub-tree can be handled by a different thread.
   - Progressively employ more threads as the lower level nodes are built.
 For example, two sub-trees within the graph may depend on multiple common nodes.
 The system can, then, force the two sub-trees to wait until the common nodes are built, then assigns the sub-trees to be executed in parallel.
-- Policy-Based Conversion:
+- Policy-Based Conversion: The conversion process can benefit greately by introducing user-defined policies.
+It's easy to see that, in some cases, the steps needed to convert some projects can differ from others.
+For example, external dependencies indicated in the requirements of this exercise can be much simpler to implement if the conversion class can accept a policy template, which can be specialized for different cases.